Deeplodocus/deeplodocus/docs/tutorials/coco.md

 ## 6. Transformer Configuration

-The final critical step is the configuration of two data transformers:
+The final step is the configuration of two data transformers:

 1. An input transformer to pre-process images and labels before they are given to the network.
 2. An output transformer for post-processing and visualisation.